Персональный компьютер

 Fedora Atomic Desktops

-Fedora Atomic Desktops are variants of Fedora which use the rpm-ostree package manager and have a strong focus on containerized workflows and Flatpak for desktop applications.
+package manager and have a strong focus on containerized workflows and Flatpak for desktop applications.
 All of these variants follow the same release schedule as Fedora Workstation, benefiting from the same fast updates and staying very close to upstream.

 Fedora Atomic Desktops come in a variety of flavors depending on the desktop environment you prefer.
 As with the recommendation to avoid X11 in our criteria for Linux distributions, we recommend avoiding flavors that support only the legacy X11 window system.

-These operating systems differ from Fedora Workstation as they replace the DNF package manager with a much more advanced alternative called rpm-ostree.
-The rpm-ostree package manager works by downloading a base image for the system, then overlaying packages over it in a git-like commit tree.
+package manager works by downloading a base image for the system, then overlaying packages over it in a git-like commit tree.
 When the system is updated, a new base image is downloaded and the overlays will be applied to that new image.

-After the update is complete, you will reboot the system into the new deployment. rpm-ostree keeps two deployments of the system so that you can easily roll back if something breaks in the new deployment.
+keeps two deployments of the system so that you can easily roll back if something breaks in the new deployment.
 There is also the option to pin more deployments as needed.

-Flatpak is the primary package installation method on these distributions, as rpm-ostree is only meant to overlay packages that cannot stay inside of a container on top of the base image.
+is only meant to overlay packages that cannot stay inside of a container on top of the base image.

 As an alternative to Flatpaks, there is the option of Toolbx to create Podman containers which mimic a traditional Fedora environment, a useful feature for the discerning developer.
 These containers share a home directory with the host operating system.